USFOneHealthCodeathon2020/Team-YOLO/README.md

 ## Objectives
 In this project we will try to answer some questions using machine learning methods.
-1. Is there an association between gut microbiome and age?
+1. Is there an association between gut microbiome and obesity?
    - In other words, can we predict age from gut microbiome composition using machine learning?
 2. Using machine learning based on the gur microbiome, how well can we classify different classes
    - Can our model identify important bacteria and replicate previous findings?